DHTMLX/docs-suite/docs/guides/ai.md

 I have a chart with the bar type, how can I also add a line chart above it?
 ~~~
 ~~~
-I want to create two grids with the possibility to drag item rows from one grid to another, but not vice versa."
+I want to create two grids with the possibility to drag item rows from one grid to another, but not vice versa.
 ~~~

 More specific prompts result in more relevant snippets and fewer follow-up questions.